tonyly/the_refactory/README.md

   ** ensure user has to log in to see link

 Clients - can view project edit themselves
-  - log on - dashboard, projects, analytics tabs
+  - log on - dashboard, project, analytics tabs

 Misc.
   - light grey fills to the bottom on all screens